 Knowing what I know now, I don’t believe he had ever worked in First Class previously.
 I think it was his first time but as a narcissist with an overinflated ego he didn’t want to admit it.
 That’s why he had no idea how the service should be delivered.
 He made some really basic mistakes, mistakes that any crew member who had ever worked in that cabin before would never have made.

-During the grievance investigation I asked the company to confirm whether he had worked in that cabin before.
-Crew working positions are recorded electronically for every flight.
-I’m almost certain they never looked.
+During the grievance investigation I asked the company to confirm whether he had worked in First before.
+Inflight working positions are recorded electronically for every flight.
+I never received a response.

-When you read the appraisal I wrote on Bart you’ll see it was written in a courteous and professional manner and with the aim of trying to help him.
+When you read the appraisal I wrote on Bart you’ll see it was written in a courteous and professional manner and with the aim of trying to develop him.

-Reading the last paragraph in the screenshot above regarding treating colleagues with dignity and respect is farcical.
-I’ve already shared several extracts from Bart’s complaint which are rude, disrespectful and highly offensive but you haven’t seen anything yet.
+Reading the last paragraph in the excerpt above regarding treating colleagues with dignity and respect is farcical.
+I’ve already shared several extracts from Bart’s complaint which are rude, disrespectful and highly offensive but there’s far worse to come.

-Anna and Ven’s statements were also in breach of the the company’s so-called “anti harassment and bullying policy” yet nobody was interested.
-The primary concern of the managers investigating Bart’s complaint was to ensure the grievance against me was upheld.
+Anna and Ven’s statements were also in breach of the the company’s “anti harassment and bullying policy” yet nobody was interested.